WICG/ua-client-hints/README.md

 browser-controlled client hints so they can be documented and included in requests without triggering CORS preflights.
 A `Sec-CH-` prefix seems like a viable approach. _This bit might shift as the broader Client Hints discussions above coalesce into something more solid that lands in specs_.

+## How does `Sec-CH-UA-Mobile` define "mobile"?

+This is a tough question.
+The motiviation for the header is that a majority of user-agent header sniffing is used by the server to decide if a "desktop" or "mobile" UX should be served.
+This is currently implicitly defined in most modern browsers because they have two distinct UIs, a "desktop" version (i.e. Windows, Mac OS, etc.) and a "mobile" version (i.e. Android, iOS).
+In general, most browsers will also explicitly send "Mobile" in user-agent strings on "mobile" platforms.
+As such, servers will usually use the platform or presence of this "mobile" identifier.
+It's also worth pointing out that most modern browsers also have an explicit "request desktop site" UI element in their mobile versions which should be honored.
+In a more general sense, though, a "mobile" experience could be seen as a UX designed with smaller screens and touch-based interface in mind.